 What is your role?

-What advice would you give to people looking for a job in your industry?
+What advice would you give to anyone looking at coming into our industry?

-Is there anything you wish you could tell your younger self now?
+Is there anything you wish you could tell your younger self?